Captainlonate/leap_interview/README.md

 __HTML/CSS, React, and Node.js__

-These are __NOT__ my answers to Leap's (leaptodigital) Interview Questions.
+These are __NOT__ possible answers to Leap's (leaptodigital) Interview Questions.

 Couple of notes:

-- 100% and all tests pass.
+- 100% total score and all tests pass.
 - The formatting of the code isn't my fault, it's what they start you with.
 - Each question has a time limit.
 - The NodeJS questions use the ridiculously old version 12.